2001 Nissan Maxima Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2001 Nissan Maxima
+A guide to repairs, service, and maintenance costs for your 2001 Nissan Maxima

 The AC system may blow warm air due to refrigerant loss caused by a leaking low pressure AC hose.
 These hoses commonly develop a leak at the hose crimp connection.